 A study recently conducted has also proved that long-distance runners had substantially more muscle damage (between 133% to 404% more), inflammation levels (up to 256 % higher), and muscle soreness (87 % more) in the following 38 hours recovery period than the cyclists.
 Sometimes, it is quite difficult for the immune system to handle the muscle damage.

 On the other hand, e-biking for 1 hour burns about 300 calories on a level road.
 If we cycle with more intensity, then an increased number of calories are burnt.
 Moreover on e-bikes, one can cycle uphill also, as it is motor-assisted.

 The adventurous and satiating effect in e-cycling is unparalleled in the fitness exercise league.
 Calories burnt when riding uphill are very much comparable with long-distance running.

 E-cycling vs running – which muscles are engaged?

 Let’s talk about which set of muscles is more involved and hence more developed in running and cycling.

 E-cycling: It predominantly uses leg muscles.
 Leg muscles get more exercised and thus more developed.
 During cycling as we ride, we place hands on handlebars during steering.
 It develops strength in arms as it is a type of resistance training.
 Some more benefits include better eye movement, better reflex action, and an alert mind.
-This is also known as better neuro-system.
+This is also known as a better neuro-system.

 Running: Running also helps to build better muscles.
 Leg muscles get strong and also the torso portion gets strong.
-Running helps to get a lean and fit body which is tough from inside.
+Running helps to get a lean and fit body which is tough from the inside.
 It is due to impact forces on foot by ground.